vatozZ/ITS4SDC-Public-Release/README.md

 The dataset of the test cases can be found using the following link: https://zenodo.org/records/14599223
+The dataset contains 10000 test cases.
+A test case contains [(x,y), (x,y), ..., (x,y)] road coordinates as a list and interpolated road coordinates to create texture as an asphalt plane in the simulator.
+BeamNG.tech v24 is used as a simulation environment to label data.
+As a bridge between road coordinates and BeamNG.tech, SDC-Scissor is used.

 To run machine-learning test case predictors, use SDC-Scissor with the following link: